SahanaGowda25/bin_picking_project/README.md

 ## Setup & Installation (macOS)

 ### Prerequisites
 - Docker Desktop for macOS
-- Python 3.11+ (installed inside Docker)
+- Python 3.11+
 - Visual Studio Code
 - Use of Terminal app with zsh shell (default on macOS)